mrkarkihere/LLaVA-NICU-Prototype/README.md

 **RESPONSE:**
 This video shows a medical professional performing Positive Pressure Ventilation (PPV) on a newborn baby.
 They are using a bag-valve-mask device to provide assisted breathing support.

-# TRIAL 16 (INCORRECT)
+# TRIAL 16 (CORRECT)
 **PROMPT (Drying video):**
 Please provide a detailed description of the video.

 **RESPONSE:**
-This video shows an action related to neonatal resuscitation.
+This video shows medical staff thoroughly drying a newborn baby immediately after birth.
+This is an essential step to prevent heat loss and stimulate breathing.

 # TRIAL 17 (INCORRECT)
 **PROMPT (Drying2 video):**